 Goldgroup is a Canadian-based mining Company that operates a heap-leach gold mine in the State of Sonora, Mexico and is led by a team of highly successful and seasoned individuals with extensive expertise in mine development, corporate finance, and exploration in Mexico.
-At the start of fiscal 2024, the Company was listed on the Toronto Stock Exchange ("TSX") under the symbol "GGA" and on the Over-The-Counter ("OTC") market under the symbol "GGAZF".
-On February 20, 2024, the Company transitioned to the Toronto Venture Exchange ("TSX-V") under the same trading symbol.
+The Company is listed on the Toronto Venture Exchange ("TSX-V") under the trading symbol "GGA" and on the Over-The-Counter ("OTC") market under the symbol "GGAZF".